 Development Code of Fundraising Practice

 This code sets out the commitments the ROH makes to companies, charitable trusts and individuals that make financial contributions towards its work.
 These commitments include being transparent in our dealings, not encouraging donors to change existing donations to other organizations, respecting honesty and privacy, and applying gifts responsibly to their intended purpose.
 We also undertake to comply with all relevant law including tax legislation, the Data Protection Act 1998 and the Proceeds of Crime Act 2002.
-Furthermore, the ROH adheres to the Institute of Fundraising’s current Code of Fundraising Practice.
+Furthermore, the ROH adheres to the Fundraising Regulator’s current Code of Fundraising.

 This policy ensures that the ROH Group has a clear expenses framework that balances consistency with the flexibility to meet the employee and the ROH Group’s needs.
 It is the ROH’s intention that employees should neither lose nor gain financially as a result of incurring expenditure on ROH business.
 It also sets out the procedures to be adopted when making a claim for payment.